Doctor of Philosophy (PhD)

 Studying for a PhD allows you to explore a subject that fascinates you in great depth, and make a meaningful contribution to your chosen field.

-You'll complete an extensive independent research project on a topic of your choice, using your findings to produce a thesis of around 100,000 words.
+You'll complete an extensive independent research project on a topic of your choice and write a thesis of approximately 100,000 words.

 Throughout, you'll receive expert guidance from a single supervisor or two co-supervisors who are actively researching in your area of interest.